Sgurgola is a graceful

 The Corso ends in piazza Pietro Sterbini (simply known as "la piazza"), where the mid-18th century parish church of Santa Maria Assunta rises, with its recent (1966) bricks façade including the original wide rectangular portal of limestone monoliths.
 The three bronze gates of the church are a work of the Anagni sculptor Pietro Gismondi (1906-2003).
 The ancient bell tower rises apart, on the right hind side of the church (on via 2 giugno), and rests on a rock block.

 Also in piazza Sterbini the massive late 19th century clock-tower can be seen; it has three storeys and rests on a wide round arch, after which on the right side the town hall rises.

-Just beyond the clock-tower arch, on the left, a stairway climbs to the impressive ruins of the castle (la Rocca), consisting of the mere base, topped by a pine, whose outline can be seen from far away, even from the motorway.
+Just beyond the clock-tower arch, on the left, a stairway climbs to the impressive ruins of the castle (la Rocca), consisting of the mere base, once topped by a pine, whose outline could be seen from far away, even from the motorway.